 The members of the Adjudicative Committee are subject to the same rules governing recusal as hearing committee members.
 Rule XIX, §2(F).
-A party seeking to recuse a member of the Adjudicative Committee shall file a motion pursuant to Rule XIX, Appendix A, Rule 11(2), within ten (10) days of service of notice of oral argument.
-The chairperson of the Board's Adjudicative Committee will decide the motion unless he/she is the subject of the motion.
+Motions to recuse members of the Adjudicative Committee should be filed in a timely manner after a party has received notice of oral argument.